devops329/devops/instruction/docker/docker.md

 Hello from Docker!
 ```

 While the output doesn't seem very exciting, it is important to understand all the magic that happened in order for `Hello from Docker!` to print out.
 The CLI started a daemon that loaded the container image into an isolated environment that controls its memory and CPU consumption as well as restricts it from globally accessing other processes, the file system, or users.
-It then starts up the root process for the container and lets it do its thing.
-In this case print out Hello and exit.
+It then started up the root process for the container and let it do its thing, in this case, printing out Hello and exiting.

 All of that happened in less than a second.

 Take a moment and consider what you can do with a tool like this.
 You can containerize **any** application that you get working in your development environment.
-Create an image and push it up to a repository.
+You can create an image and push it up to a repository.
 You can then pull that image down to any container compatible environment and have your exact same application running in seconds.

 Take a screenshot of the resulting output and upload it to the Canvas assignment.
 This should look something similar to the following.